Transparència algorithmic: Automation of the energy poverty report (or IRER)

 More detailed information about the service

-Familiarize yourself with the information the system uses, the algorithm's operating logic, and its governance.
+Familiarize yourself with the information used by the RPA system, its operating logic, and its governance.

 Data sets